Sechelt (steamboat): Complaints about mechanical condition

-On March 30, 1911, Augustus Charles Kick, an experienced man who had served as Sechelt's chief engineer from about March 4 to March 17, 1911, testified that her bilge pumps were inadequate and she tended to ship a lot of water when the engine was working, this was apparently the result of the loss of two of her propeller blades.
-The engineer considered Sechelt unstable unless she were well-ballasted, and if cargo were carried only on the main deck (instead the hold, which was entirely used for a coal bunker except for some ballast forward), in his opinion her instability would increase.
+On March 30, 1911, Augustus Charles Kick, an experienced man who had served as Sechelt's chief engineer from about March 4 to March 17, 1911, testified that her bilge pumps were inadequate and she tended to ship a lot of water when the engine was working, apparently the result of the loss of two of her propeller blades.
+The engineer considered Sechelt unstable unless she were well-ballasted, and if cargo were carried only on the main deck (instead of in the hold, which was entirely used for a coal bunker except for some ballast forward), in his opinion her instability would increase.
 The engineer testified that he had left Sechelt for this reason.
-Kick described the weather conditions on the day of the sinking, which he ascribed entirely to the vessel's instability.
+Kick described the weather conditions on the day of the sinking but ascribed the accident entirely to the vessel's instability.

 Concern about weather conditions

-Captain Caral Stromgren, Sechelt's "regular" captain stated that he had been ill, so Captain James had relieved him.
+Captain Caral Stromgren, Sechelt's "regular" captain, stated that he had been ill, so Captain James had relieved him.
 (Jarvis testified later that he and James had fired Stromgren, apparently related to his unawareness that he had lost a propeller blade and the possibility it posed for damage to the ship.)
-In any case, Stromgren had wanted to talk with Captain James on 24 March, so he went down to the Grand Trunk Pacific dock, where he found that Sechelt had been shifted over to Canadian Pacific Railway dock.
-It was blowing hard and raining, so he did not think Sechelt would go out, so he decided to speak with Captain James later.
+In any case, Stromgren had wanted to talk with Captain James on March 24, so he went down to the Grand Trunk Pacific dock, where he found that Sechelt had been shifted over to the Canadian Pacific Railway dock.
+It was blowing hard and raining, so he did not think Sechelt would go out and decided to speak with Captain James later.
 He did not learn until the next day that Sechelt had gone out and been lost.
 Had he been in command he would never had taken her out.
 With some exceptions, he considered Sechelt to have been in good condition.